cmuinstance/11775/hw1_code/README.md

+# hw1_code
+'''
-'''Run "run.feature.sh" to extract MFCC/ASR features.
+Run "run.feature.sh" to extract MFCC/ASR features.
 Run "run.med.sh" to train/evaluate classification models. make a prediction for validation(or test) set.

 *The scripts has been designated to yield results for test set.